klaviyo/shopware-klaviyo/src/Resources/doc/installation.md

   --------------------------- -------------------------------- --------- ----------------- ------------- ----------- -------- -------------
   Plugin                      Label                            Version   Upgrade version   Author        Installed   Active   Upgradeable
  --------------------------- -------------------------------- --------- ----------------- ------------- ----------- -------- -------------
-  KlaviyoIntegrationPlugin     Klaviyo integration plugin      1.0.0                                     No          No       No
+  klavi_overd     Klaviyo integration plugin      1.0.0                                     No          No       No

 ```
-4. Execute next command `bin/console plugin:install --activate KlaviyoIntegrationPlugin` then continue from
+4. Execute next command `bin/console plugin:install --activate klavi_overd` then continue from
    the point 10 of the first approach description